 Secondly, if a Medicaid beneficiary is survived by a spouse, a child under age 21, or a blind or disabled child of any age (according to the SSI definition of disability), they will also be exempt from estate recovery.
 Technically, the federal law states that recovery can be made only after the death of the Medicaid recipient’s surviving spouse (if any).
 For example, if the surviving spouse dies a month after the Medicaid recipient, a state could file a claim for recovery at that time.
 Many states, however, have taken a more liberal reading of this law, and so long as there is a surviving spouse, no recovery will be made regardless of when they die.
 Once again, you’ll need to check specific state laws to find out which rule applies.

-Notwithstanding the above, even in a state where recovery may be made after a surviving spouse’s death, there is typically a statute of limitations that bars claims against an estate that are made more than a certain number of months after the beneficiary’s death.
+Notwithstanding the above, even in a state where recovery may be made after a surviving spouse’s death, there is typically a statute of limitations on Medicaid estate recovery that bars claims estate that are made more than a certain number of months after the beneficiary’s death.
 In many states, that limit is one year.
 So, in a state with this rule, if the surviving spouse dies more than a year after the Medicaid recipient, it will be too late for the state to file its claim for estate recovery.

-If Medicaid cannot file a claim when a recipient has a surviving child under 21, can they wait until the child turns 21 and then file their recovery claim?
+If Medicaid cannot file a claim when a recipient has a surviving child under 21, can they wait until the child turns 21 and then file?
 Once again, this must happen within the statute of limitations period, assuming the state does not have a blanket exemption for a surviving child under age 21.

 Finally, there will be no recovery made against the exempt home of a Medicaid recipient (i.e. it will not have to be sold to pay back the state) in either of these two scenarios: